ikskuh/kristall/README.md

     - [ ] Correctly parse undefined params (0016)
 - [ ] Make document style customizable
 - [ ] Add history navigation
+  - [ ] "also, being able to click and load a url from the history pane"
+  - [ ] "Couldn't you just have  an array of URLs?
+And when they go forward, you slice the array up to the that point and add the new url to the end"